-- The mortality projection scale was changed from MP-2016 to MP-2017. - The assumed post-retirement benefit increase was changed from 2.50 percent per year to 2.00 percent per year. - h.
-Pension Liability Sensitivity i.
-Pension Plan Fiduciary Net Position
+- The mortality projection scale was changed from MP-2017 to MP-2018. - h.
+Pension Liability Sensitivity

 The following presents the County's proportionate share of the net pension liability calculated using the discount rate previously disclosed, as well as what the County's proportionate share of the net pension liability would be if it were calculated using a discount rate 1.00 percentage point lower or 1.00 percentage point higher than the current discount rate: